Academic Standing — Probation and Suspension

 An undergraduate student who fails to maintain good academic standing will be placed on academic probation and referred to an academic advisor.
-Academic probation is a warning (Teacher Education majors must see the College of Education and Human Services Probation/Suspension section of the catalog for the College's probation policy.)
-Transcripts will reflect academic probations.
+Academic probation is a warning and will be reflected on the UNF transcripts.
+Certain programs may have more stringent probation policies.
+Please refer to college-specific catalog pages for details.

 If the total institutional GPA falls below 2.0 at the end of a semester in which a student is on academic probation, then the student will be eligible for academic suspension.
 Please note: certain College of Education and Human Services majors have different GPA requirements and should refer to the College of Education and Human Services Probation/Suspension section of the catalog.

 If suspended, the student will be dropped from any subsequent term coursework for which they are currently registered and denied the opportunity to re-enroll.
 The duration of suspension varies by college.
 Email notification is sent by the Office of Records and Registration to students who are placed on academic suspension.
 Written notification may additionally be sent to students from their respective college or First Year Advising (FYA).
 UNF transcripts will reflect academic suspension.

 A suspended student who desires to be readmitted to the same major field as when last enrolled may do so upon the written recommendation of the advisor, the department chair and/or departmental committee designated by the department and the college in which the student was last enrolled at the time they were academically suspended.
 The dean may deny a student's continued registration in the department.
 A student suspended from a degree program at UNF who wishes to be readmitted into another UNF degree program must have the readmission approved by the appropriate advisor, the department chair or the departmental committee of both programs.
 Readmission procedures vary by college.